Business Management & CDA

-Tom has been married for 28 years and has three grown children.
-In his leisure time, he enjoys spending time with his family camping and fishing.
+Tom has been married for 29 years and has three grown children.
+In his leisure time, he enjoys spending time with his family, RV’ing, and playing softball.
 His other babies at home include a dog, cat, bird and a turtle.

 QA Manager/Lead Auditor

 Mr. Chafin has over forty (40) years of related experience in the field of Quality Assurance/Quality Control (QA/QC), including Environmental, Safety, Health and Quality (ESH&Q) Management, with an emphasis in the Nuclear Power Industry including Nuclear Waste Clean-up and Processing.
 Mr. Chafin’s experience includes the development of several Quality Assurance (QA) Program Plans and implementing procedures for various projects.
 Read More